lighthouse-no/sap-ms-teams-integration-poc/README.md

-# Proof-of-Concpet Project to Integrate SAP with MS Teams
+# Proof-of-Concept Project to Integrate SAP with MS Teams

 This is a work in progress!